-The risks facing the Group currently include those related to strategic risk, capital adequacy risk, acquisitions/ transactions risk, insurance (including reserving) risk, investment risk, liquidity risk, foreign exchange risk, credit/ counterparty risk, operational risk, regulatory risk, tax risk and the financial impact of ESG risks.
+The risks facing the Group currently include those related to strategic risk, capital adequacy risk, acquisitions/ transactions risk, insurance (including reserving) risk, investment risk, liquidity risk, foreign exchange risk, credit/ counterparty risk, operational risk, regulatory risk, tax risk and the financial impact of ESG risks as well as risks relating to the proposed mergers.
 For a discussion of risks related to our business and operations, please see "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2024.